ironsj/CIS365-ObjectDetection/README.md

 5. Change back to the root directory of the project.
 Then run `pip install -r requirements.txt`.

+### How To Pass Images into the Model
+1. From within the root directory, locate the *model_scripts* directory.
+Within that directory, locate *picture.py*.
+2. For any images you would like to pass into the model, insert the path to them in the *IMAGE_PATH* array near the top of the file.
+We already have some images found in the *input* directory which can be found in the root directory.
+You may use your own images if you wish.
+Then, save the file after editing.
+3. From the root directory, run `python model_scripts/picture.py`.

+### How To Pass Videos into the Model
+1. From within the root directory, locate the *model_scripts* directory.
+Within that directory, locate *picture.py*.
+2. For any video you would like to pass into the model, set *PATH_TO_VIDEO* equal to a string containing the path to your video.
+You will need to import your own video into the project, as we could not push the large video files to Github.
+Then, save the file after editing. **WE ONLY TRIED RUNNING THIS SCRIPT WITH .MP4 FILES.
+WE SUGGEST YOU DO THE SAME AS WE DO NOT KNOW WHAT THE RESULTS WILL BE LIKE OTHERWISE**.
+3. From the root directory, run `python model_scripts/video.py`.
+To use your webcam with the model, just run `python model_scripts/webcam.py`.

 We received our training and testing data from the [Udacity Self Driving Car Dataset](https://public.roboflow.com/object-detection/self-driving-car).